GoNZooo/wastes-of-time/README.md

 I have used functional programming in 6+ languages over a period of 12+ years so this is not some idle thought I've had at a distance, but rather something I've had to face when I realized back in ~2019 that procedural code is much easier to read, understand and change than functional code (in practice).
-I happen to be very good at functional programming and I've used it to great effect, but you know what I'm even better at and am even more productive with?
-Procedural code.
+I happen to (most of the time) be very good at functional programming, I know my way around it and I've used it to great effect, but I think there's something fundamentally broken about having to "know your way around it" in the first place.
+Procedural code generally speaking doesn't have this type of barrier and so it makes for easier learning, more productive usage overall in my experience.

 Now, without overreaching, I think that the above applies to whole lot more people than just me, and I think it applies to a lot of people who would be very hesitant to even acknowledge it, or maybe